What Are Cookies And How Do They Benefit You?

 Cookies are not actual programs or software.
-When you visit a website it stores a snippet of text from your visit; the next time you visit, this text is retrieved by the website and they recognise you.
-This can be used differently depending on the actual website visited.
+When you visit a website it stores a snippet of text from your visit; the next time you visit, this text is retrieved by the website so they can recognise you.
+Cookies have different uses depending on the website visited. .
 Cookies allow websites to store such things as user preferences.
-You can think of cookies as providing a "memory" for the website, enabling it to recognise a user and respond appropriately.
+You can think of cookies as providing a ‘memory’ for the website, enabling it to recognise a user and respond appropriately.
 Cookies on our website do NOT store any personally identifiable information such as names, addresses, email addresses or phone numbers.

 For more details see, What are Cookies?